Mielecki/blog-aggregator/README.md

 # Blog aggregator

-Blog aggregator is a command-line tool built with Go, designed to fetch and menage data from RSS feeds, storing it in a PostgreSQL data base.
+Blog aggregator is a command-line tool built with Go, designed to fetch and menage data from RSS feeds, storing it in a PostgreSQL database.

 This project uses [sqlc](https://docs.sqlc.dev/en/latest/index.html) to generate Go code based on the provided SQL queries.
 It also uses [goose](https://github.com/pressly/goose/) for easy up/down database migrations.